 - Assist lawyers in preparation for mediation and judicial dispute resolutions

-- Prepare wills, real estate transactions and other legal documents, court reports and affidavits
+- Under the supervision of a lawyer, prepare wills, real estate transactions and other legal documents, court reports and affidavits

 - Research records, court files and other legal documents